-When writing your resume, you are using it to market yourself to a prospective employer; for this reason, you need to be explaining strengths and skills in your resume.
+When writing your resume, you are using it to market yourself to a prospective employer; for this reason, you need to be explaining the strengths and skills in your resume.
 What will the hiring manager get by hiring you for a certain position?

 Make Each Statement Original

-Instead of creating a long list of your qualities and strengths, try to connect them with real life and work experiences.
+Instead of creating a long list of your qualities and strengths, try to connect them with real-life and work experiences.
 By qualifying your strengths and qualities through examples, you will be able to prove that you indeed possess these qualities.
 Otherwise, it will appear that you are just trying to inflate things.

 Avoid Lists of Responsibilities

 Lastly, avoid detailed responsibility lists for your job descriptions.
 Employers will often already assume that your past related positions encompassed these responsibilities.
-Listing your responsibilities is also boring to read, and will not sufficiently sell you to future employers.
-Therefore, it’s best to describe your professional achievements, and explain your role through your accomplishments.
+Listing your responsibilities is also boring to read and will not sufficiently sell you to future employers.
+Therefore, it’s best to describe your professional achievements and explain your role through your accomplishments.

 On a more general note concerning selling your skills… utilize the space under each past job position to the fullest.
 Take the time to describe innovative and effective methods you have used and highlight relevant accomplishments or additional duties that you took on.
 Use bullet points to showcase key information that you want to stand out the most.